aedobbyn/postal/cran-comments.md

 0 errors | 0 warnings | 0 note

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of usps.
+I have also run R CMD check on downstream dependencies of postal.
 All packages that I could install passed.